Trial of Patrick Eugene Prendergast: Reassignment of trial to Judge Brentano

 After a brief further delay, the trial began on December 6, 1893, being presided over by Judge Theodore Brentano.
 Brentano (and not Dunne) presided due to the fact that Dunne had been rotated out of his criminal court assignment.
 At the time, the Cook County Criminal Court was presided over by judges of the Cook County Superior Court and Cook County Circuit Court, whose duties on the criminal court only lasted one month at a time.

 Brentano was 39 years of age during the trial.
 American-born, he studied abroad in Europe during his high school years, and received his legal education at the National University School of Law in Washington, D.C.
-He had been elected to the Cook Couny Superior Court in November 1890.
+He had been elected to the Cook County Superior Court in November 1890.